Sarthakkk16/Swiggy-Power-BI-Dashboard-Sales-Performance-Analysis/README.md

 - Excel – Data cleaning and preprocessing
 - DAX (Data Analysis Expressions) – Calculated columns & measures
 - Power Query – Data transformation

+# 📈 Project Overview

+The goal of this project is to provide a data-driven view of Swiggy’s operations, helping identify:
+- Top-performing restaurants
+- Monthly and city-wise revenue trends
+- Delivery performance and order distribution
+- Profitability and margin analysis